 One protester took his message a step further, by dressing up like President Trump, resembling a giant baby.

 "Both Tenney and Trump I don't believe really represent the people," said John Bailey, of Hamilton.
 "Claudia she doesn't really represent her constituents, she doesn't listen.
 I know so many people have gone to her office and tried to talk to her and she doesn't listen and she won't have a town hall, I mean I went to her one pseudo town hall and I just think that's deplorable."

 Reeske added that she hopes the hundreds of protesters that came to share their opinions send a message to others.

 "Claudia Tenney does not have a easy road to re-election, all these people here are going to be voting and they're going be talking to friends and family about voting and how important it is to vote, " she said.
-"We have the power to shift the way things are or are not happy we need to get involved and go for it."
+"We have the power to shift the way things are, if we're not happy we need to get involved and go for it."